ljw1004/vbspec/vb/expressions.md

 `T` has a narrowing conversion to `Boolean`.

-> __Annotation__
-> It is interesting to note that if `Option Strict` is off, an expression that has a narrowing conversion to `Boolean` will be accepted without a compile-time error but the language will still prefer an `IsTrue` operator if it exists.
+__Note.__ It is interesting to note that if `Option Strict` is off, an expression that has a narrowing conversion to `Boolean` will be accepted without a compile-time error but the language will still prefer an `IsTrue` operator if it exists.
 This is because `Option Strict` only changes what is and isn't accepted by the language, and never changes the actual meaning of an expression.
 Thus, `IsTrue` has to always be preferred over a narrowing conversion, regardless of `Option Strict`.

 For example, the following class does not define a widening conversion to `Boolean`.
 As a result, its use in the `If` statement causes a call to the `IsTrue` operator.